Email marketing helps authors sell more books

 Encourage Engagement

-Once you have subscribers, the focus shifts to keeping them engaged.
-Your goal is to provide value that makes readers eager to hear from you.
-Useful techniques for encouraging email engagement include:
+Once you have subscribers, the next step is to keep them engaged.
+The goal is to provide value that makes readers eager to hear from you.

 Promote Your (Entire) Catalog